 Originally, sudo used a single zero-length file per user and the file's modification time was used as the time stamp.
-Later versions of sudo added restrictions on the ownership of the time stamp files and directory as well as checks on the validity of the time stamp itself.
+Later versions of sudo added restrictions on the ownership of the time stamp files and directory as well as sanity checks on the time stamp itself.
 Notable changes were introduced in the following sudo versions: